Lindy’s Diner – Albuquerque, New Mexico

 In 1999, Gourmet magazine feted Lindy’s in a feature called “Sentimental Journey Through America’s Main Streets.”
 In 2002, Jane and Michael Stern celebrated Lindy’s on their Roadfood Web site.
-Despite such national recognition and its longevity, many Duke City residents have never heard of this unassuming historical treasure–and it’s likely the folks at Lindy’s like it that way.
+Despite such national recognition and its longevity, many Duke City residents (especially the young whipper-snappers) have never heard of this unassuming historical treasure–and it’s likely the folks at Lindy’s like it that way.
 It allows them to maintain the personal touch and comfortable pace its clientele has come to love.
+After a nine-year absence (from 2008 through 2017), I returned to Lindy’s with my friend Bruce “Sr Plata” Silver who appreciates nostalgia almost as much as he loves chicken fried steak.
+Lindy’s offers both.

 Breakfast favorites include a traditional American breakfast of bacon, fried potatoes and eggs.
 The eggs are prepared to your specifications.
 The potatoes are small, delicately cubed and well-salted spuds reminiscent of very good French fries with a soft texture inside.
 The star of this triumvirate, however, is the bacon.
 It’s the type of bacon only old-fashioned American diners seem to serve best–three six-inch strips of porcine perfection fried perfectly. if you’re tired of bacon as stiff and dry as jerky, you’ll love the pliability of this bacon.
 It’s crisp on the edges and beautifully bendable elsewhere with just the right amount of fattiness for flavor.